Azure/bicep-types-az/generated/deviceprovisioningservices/microsoft.devices/2020-03-01/types.md

 ## IotDpsPropertiesDescription
 ### Properties
 * **allocationPolicy**: 'GeoLatency' | 'Hashed' | 'Static': Allocation policy to be used by this provisioning service.
-Possible values include: 'Hashed', 'GeoLatency', 'Static'
 * **authorizationPolicies**: [SharedAccessSignatureAuthorizationRule_AccessRightsDescription_](#sharedaccesssignatureauthorizationruleaccessrightsdescription)[]: List of authorization keys for a provisioning service.
 * **deviceProvisioningHostName**: string (ReadOnly): Device endpoint for this provisioning service.
 * **idScope**: string (ReadOnly): Unique identifier of this provisioning service.